mousepawmedia/devdocs/source/guides/contrib.rst

 Your MousePaw Media GitLab account also serves as your login for other parts of our development network.

 1. Log in or create an account now.

-2. Read through and sign the **Community Rules**, **Terms of Development**, and -*Terms of Use**.
+2. Read through and sign the **Community Rules**, **Terms of Development**, and **Terms of Use**.

 3. You should now see the home page of our GitLab.
 Click your profile picture at the top of the sidebar, and click :guilabel:`Edit Profile`.
     Fill out as much as you wish, but especially the following.
     Make sure you click :guilabel:`Update profile settings` when you're done.

     - Public avatar
     - Time zone
     - Full name
     - Pronouns
     - Public email

 4. Click :guilabel:`Preferences` on the left sidebar.
 Here, you may define the appearance and behavior of GitLab to match your preferences.

 To learn more about how to use GitLab, check out their comprehensive documentation at `GitLab Docs <https://docs.gitlab.com/>`_.
 You can acces